P3t0331/secure-coding-principles-project/README.md

 • little – Interpret bytes as an integer in little-endian representation (least significant byte at the lowest address).
 ```

+Format: bits
+Input Options:
+• left – If necessary, pad input with zero bits from left (default)
+• right – If necessary, pad input with zero bits from right.

 ## Examples
 ```